"Lord, teach me to be generous,

 - any service immersion experiences that take place after July 1 preceding a student’s senior year

 - Working with a recognized 501(c)3 nonprofit to create a standalone project beneficial to the organization.
 Examples of such projects include any consistent volunteer commitment or partnering to create a fundraiser for a nonprofit

 - Students are not limited to nonprofits as students can create and implament their own program for a marginalized population as long as a need exists and they have a well-thought-out plan to address that need

 Documentation of Hours

-To receive credit for a Christian service activity, students must submit a timesheet to Campus Ministry.
-Service hours can be submitted on the McQuaid Jesuit website, and timesheets are also available in the Campus Ministry office.
+To receive credit for a Christian service activity, students must submit a those hours to Campus Ministry.
+All students, except class of 2018, should have downloaded our new platform for recording and tracking service hours, MobileServe.
+If you have not yet downloaded MobileServe do so now and you can follow the instructions on our McQuaid MobileServe webpage.
+For the Class of 2018, service hours can be submitted on the McQuaid Jesuit website, and timesheets are also available in the Campus Ministry office.
 All submitted activities are reviewed and confirmed by Campus Ministry.

 Failure to complete the service requirement and all of its components has the same penalty as failure to complete any school requirement for graduation: a student will not receive a McQuaid Jesuit diploma or graduate until the requirement is met.